-- Psychological factors, such as grief, depression, and anxiety can cause sleeplessness.
+- Psychological factors, such as grief, depression, and anxiety can cause restlessness.
 Psychological factors are more likely to cause insomnia than illness or medications.

 - Establish a regular time for going to bed and getting up in the morning.

-- Use the bed for sleep and sex only (not for reading, watching television, etc.) The goal is to train your mind to view your bedroom as a location for sleep and restfulness, not work or leisure.
+- Use the bed for rest and sex only (not for reading, watching television, etc.) The goal is to train your mind to view your bedroom as a location for restfulness, not work or leisure.

 - Don’t eat or drink heavily at night.
 Heavy meals and alcohol consumption can cause indigestion and disrupt the quality of your sleep.
 Instead, hydrate with water and snack on light, sleep-promoting foods.
-Learn what foods are sleep-promoting on our latest Love Mia Vita Podcast.
+Learn what foods are good for bedtime on our latest Love Mia Vita Podcast.

 - Do something relaxing an hour before bedtime, avoiding electronics whenever possible.
 The blue light in electronic devices is perceived especially strongly by the receptors in your brain and interpreted as sunlight.
-Deep breathing exercises, progressive muscle relaxation, meditation, and visualization can all physically relax your body and induce sleep.
+Deep breathing exercises, progressive muscle relaxation, meditation, and visualization can all physically relax your body.

 - Keep the bedroom relatively cool and well ventilated.

 Sleep impacts all components of your life.
-If you have difficulty sleeping or want to improve your sleep, try following these healthy sleep habits.
-Getting enough sleep isn’t only about total hours of sleep.
+If you find yourself having difficulties or you want to improve your sleep, try following these healthy habits.
+Getting enough sleep isn’t only about total hours spent.
 It’s also important to get good quality sleep on a regular schedule so you feel rested when you wake up.
-If you often have trouble sleeping or if you often still feel tired after sleeping speak with your medical provider.
+If you often have trouble falling asleep or if you often still feel tired after a night’s rest, speak with your medical provider.